beast-dev/doc/tutorials/batRabies_discreteDiffusion/batRabies_discreteDiffusion_tutorial.md

 	CA0100\_2005.5	Ef	California
 	GA31940\_2004.5	Ef	Georgia
 		...
-	TX3545_2004.5	Tb	Texas
+	TX3545\_2004.5	Tb	Texas

 After clicking `OK`, select the host trait and click on `create partition from trait..`.
 This new partition will be shown under the `Partitions` tab.
 Do the same for the location trait (state), resulting in three partitions in the `Partitions` tab:

-{% include image.html file="traitPartitions.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="08_traitPartitions.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

 #### Setting the sequence and trait evolutionary models

-<!--
-edited up to here
--->

 The next thing to do is to click on the `Sites` tab at the top of the main window.
 This will reveal the evolutionary model settings for BEAST.
-Exactly which options appear depend on whether the data are nucleotides or amino acids.
+Exactly which options appear depend on whether the data are nucleotides, amino acids or traits.

 This tutorial assumes that you are familiar with the evolutionary models available, however there are a couple of points to note about selecting a model in BEAUti:

-Selecting the ‘Partition into codon positions’ option assumes that the data are aligned as codons.
+Selecting the `Partition into codon positions` option assumes that the data are aligned as codons.
 This option will then estimate a separate rate of substitution for each codon position, or for 1+2 versus 3, depending on the setting.

-Selecting the ‘Unlink substitution model across codon positions’ will specify that BEAST should estimate a separate transition-transversion ratio or general time reversible rate matrix for each codon position.
+Selecting the `Unlink substitution model across codon positions` will specify that BEAST should estimate a separate transition-transversion ratio or general time reversible rate matrix for each codon position.

-Selecting the ‘Unlink rate heterogeneity model across codon positions’ will specify that BEAST should estimate a set of rate heterogeneity parameters (gamma shape parameter and/or proportion of invariant sites) for each codon position.
+Selecting the `Unlink rate heterogeneity model across codon positions` will specify that BEAST should estimate a set of rate heterogeneity parameters (gamma shape parameter and/or proportion of invariant sites) for each codon position.

-{% include image.html file="fig6.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

-For this tutorial, keep the default ‘HKY’ model, the default ‘Estimated’ base frequencies and select ‘Gamma’ as ‘Site Heterogeneity Model’ (with 4 discrete categories) before proceeding to the ‘Clocks’ tab.
+For the nucleotide model in this tutorial, keep the default HKY substitution model, set base frequencies to Empirical, and use Gamma-distributed rate variation among sites (with 4 discrete categories):

+{% include image.html file="09_substModel.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

+Click on 'host' in the `Substitution model` window and keep the `Discrete Trait Substitution Model` to Symmetric substitution model and select the option to perform BSSVS (Infer social network with BSSVS).
+The Symmetric substitution model specifies a discrete state ancestral reconstruction using a standard continuous-time Markov chain (CTMC), in which the transition rates between locations are reversible.
+The alternative Asymmetric substitution model specifies a discrete state ancestral reconstruction using a nonreversible CTMC.
+Selecting the BSSVS option enables the Bayesian Stochastic Search Variable Selection procedure.
+This procedure will attempt to invoke a limited number of rates (at least k-1, where k is the number of states) to adequately explain the phylogenetic diffusion process.

+{% include image.html file="10_hostModel.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

+Apply the same discrete diffusion model settings to the spatial ‘state’ trait.

 #### Setting the ‘molecular clock’ model

-The ‘Molecular Clock Model’  options allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
-Because of the low diversity data we analyze here, a relaxed clock would probably be over-parameterization.
-Hence, we keep a strict clock setting.
+The ‘Molecular Clock Model’ options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
+We will perform our run using the default Strict clock model:

-{% include image.html file="fig7.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="11_clockModel.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

+We can also keep default settings for overall rate scalers in the host and location state transition processes.

-Now move on to the ‘Trees’ panel.
+Now move on to the `Trees` panel.

 #### Setting the tree prior

 This panel contains settings about the tree.
 Firstly the starting tree is specified to be ‘randomly generated’.
-The other main setting here is to specify the ‘Tree prior’ which describes how the population size is expected to change over time for coalescent models.
+The other main setting here is to specify the ‘Tree prior’ which describes how the population size is expected to change over time according to a coalescent model.
 The default tree prior is set to a constant size coalescent prior.

-To estimate the epidemic growth rate, we will change this demographic model to an exponential growth coalescent prior, which is intuitively appealing for viral outbreaks.
-Switch the option for ‘Tree Prior’ to ‘Coalescent: Exponential Growth’:
+In this tutorial, we will keep these default settings.

+{% include image.html file="12_treePrior.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

+#### The ancestral states settings

+In the `States` panel, check that for the host and state partition the option to Reconstruct states at all ancestors is selected (by default).

-{% include image.html file="fig8.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="13_statesPanel.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

+<!--
+edited up to here
+-->

 #### Setting up the priors

 Now switch to the ‘Priors’ tab.
 This panel has a table showing every parameter of the currently selected model and what the prior distribution is for each.
 A prior allows the user to ‘inform’ the analysis by selecting a particular distribution.
 Although some of the default priors may be improper, with sufficiently informative data the posterior becomes proper.
 If priors or not set, they will appear in red.